Jordan Ayew Scores Late Equaliser to Rescue Leicester City From Defeat

 For Ayew, the timely goal also serves as a boost ahead of the 2026 FIFA World Cup, where he is expected to lead Ghana as captain and help guide the team beyond the group stage.

-Earlier, YEN.com.gh reported that Jordan Ayew is set to become Ghana’s oldest player at a FIFA World Cup when he features at the 2026 tournament.
+Earlier, YEN.com.gh reported that Jordan Ayew is set to become Ghana's oldest player at a FIFA World Cup this year.

-He will surpass Denis Odoi, who was 34 years and seven months old during the 2022 World Cup in Qatar.
+With his 2026 appearances, he will surpass Denis Odoi, who was 34 years and seven months at the 2022 edition.

 Source: YEN.com.gh